karannagupta/WordPress-Plugin-Boilerplate/README.md

 * `wp-plugin-name/inc/core` - plugin core to register hooks, load files etc
 * `wp-plugin-name/inc/frontend` - public-facing functionality
 * `wp-plugin-name/inc/common` - functionality shared between the admin area and the public-facing parts
+* `wp-plugin-name/inc/libraries` - libraries that the plugin may use

 ## PHP Version
 Requires PHP `5.6.0` or greater